 The Lodge at Prince's Golf Club

-This contemporary styled selection of lodges offers convenience and comfort in all aspects.
-Within the apartments, guests are provided with two en-suite bedrooms, a well-appointed lounge area with TV, complimentary Wi-Fi, and coffee making facilities.
-The secluded lodges are perfect for large groups or guests looking for a sanctuary after a challenging day of links golf.
+Perfect for large groups or guests looking for a sanctuary after a challenging day of links golf, this contemporary styled selection of lodges offers convenience and comfort in all aspects.
 For something a bit more lavish and luxurious, why not try either the Links or Bay suites, which offer all of the standard amenities and more.